Indigo253931/project-4/readme.md

 //      Workflow
 /////////////////////////////

-Technical trello cards:

 -Create client directory for front end.

-    -Create public directory and touch index.html (this will be the homepage)
+    -Create public directory and touch index.html (this is the homepage)

             -Create a scripts directory and touch app.js.